New arrivals at Northeast Health Wangaratta

 PHOTO

-Maeve Sue McGill was born at Northeast Health Wangaratta on Thursday, 19 March at 2.45pm and weighed 2.81kg (6lb 3.1oz).
+Dolcie Pamela Flanagan was born at Northeast Health Wangaratta on Thursday, 26 March at 7.27am and weighed 3kg (6lb 9.8oz).

+She is a little sister for Chessie, and is the daughter of Millie and Dylan Flanagan of Yarrawonga.

-She is the daughter of Brooke Dutton and Lachlan McGill of Corowa.
+She is the daughter of Bidushi Kuikel and Suraj Subedi of Yarrawonga.

-Charlie Jack Wheeler was born at Northeast Health Wangaratta on Tuesday, 24 March at 1.28pm and weighed 4.25kg (9lb 5.9oz).
+Otto Lucas O'Sullivan was born at Northeast Health Wangaratta on Tuesday, 31 March at 3.29pm and weighed 4.65kg (10lb 4oz).

-He is a little brother for Alice and Polly, and is the son of Willie Wheeler and Annabelle Wheeler of Yarrawonga.
+He is a little brother for Vera and Lucy, and is the son of Shea and Jerusha O'Sullivan of Corowa.

 The Wangaratta Chronicle will be in attendance at the midwifery ward on Wednesdays and Fridays at 9.30am to take photos of newborns with their parents, grandparents and/or siblings.